SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/CollectionTypes.md

 results in a runtime error.

 @Comment {
-  Unlike Ruby and Javascript, where accesing an invalid index extends the array with nil or similar placeholder values, to make that index become valid.
+  Unlike Ruby and Javascript, where accessing an invalid index extends the array with nil or similar placeholder values, to make that index become valid.
 }